Zoneomics Logo

 Any previously approved subdivisions except as provided herein.

-All streets, water and sewer improvements, drainage systems and other public infrastructure shall be constructed in accordance with the provisions of the Town of Hudson Standards and Specifications for the Construction of Public Improvements as it may be adopted from time to time by resolution.
+All streets, water and sewer improvements, drainage systems and other public infrastructure shall be constructed in accordance with the provisions of the Town of Hudson Standards and Specifications for the Construction of Public Improvements as it may be adopted from time to time by resolution and adopted in chapter 11, Streets, Sidewalks and Public Property of the Hudson Municipal Code.